eurekaclinical/eurekaclinical-ontology/README.md

 Eureka!
 Clinical's extensions to the i2b2 metadata schema start from the i2b2 version 1.7 metadata schema.

 ### Ontology tables
-Here is the DDL for creating a new ontology table that will work with both i2b2 and Eureka.
-It contains one additional column over stock i2b2, EK_UNIQUE_ID.
+Eureka!
+Clinical ontology tables contain one additional column over stock i2b2, EK_UNIQUE_ID.
 We also index the column.
+Here is the Oracle DDL for creating a new ontology table that will work with both i2b2 and Eureka.
 Replace TABLE_NAME with a descriptive name for your table.
 For the indexes, also replace ABBREV_TABLE_NAME with a descriptive name.
 ```
 CREATE TABLE "TABLE_NAME"
    (	"C_HLEVEL" NUMBER(22,0),